 - To determine our total population of employees, we included all full-time and part-time U.S. employees as of July 31, 2023, excluding our CEO. - As the pay ratio disclosure rules provide an exemption for companies to exclude non-U.S. employees from the median employee calculation if non-U.S. employees in one or more identified jurisdictions account for 5% or less of the company's total number of employees, we excluded 238 employees in the United Kingdom, who comprised approximately 4% of our total employee population of 5,860 employees on July 31, 2023.
-After taking into account this exemption, 5,622 U.S. employees were considered for identifying the median employee. - To identify our median employee from our U.S. employee population (other than our Chief Executive Officer), we calculated the aggregate amount of cash compensation and stock-based compensation computed in accordance with ASC Topic 718 received by each employee in fiscal year 2023, excluding non-regular payments. - We annualized the base compensation of employees who were employed by us for less than the entire fiscal year.
+After taking into account this exemption, 5,622 U.S. employees were considered for identifying the median employee. - To identify our median employee from our U.S. employee population (other than our CEO), we calculated the aggregate amount of cash compensation received by and stock-based compensation granted (as computed in accordance with ASC Topic 718) in fiscal year 2023, excluding non-regular payments. - We annualized the base compensation of employees who were employed by us for less than the entire fiscal year.

 Using this approach, we identified our median employee.
 Our median employee in fiscal year 2023 was a remote Senior Stylist.

-For fiscal year 2023, the annual total compensation for our median employee was \$39,415.
-We had three different individuals serve in the role of Chief Executive Officer in fiscal year 2023, so we combined the total compensation reported in the Summary Compensation Table included in this Proxy Statement for all three individuals who served as Chief Executive Officer in fiscal year 2023.
-The total combined CEO compensation for fiscal year 2023 was \$10,981,657.
-Based on this information, the ratio of our Chief Executive Officer's annual total compensation to the annual total compensation of the median employee was 279:1.
+For fiscal year 2024, the annual total compensation for our median employee was \$38,021 as computed under the Summary Compensation table rules and the total compensation of Mr. Baer, as reported in the Fiscal Year 2024 Summary Compensation Table included in this Proxy Statement, was \$1,464,928.
+Based on this information, the ratio of our Chief Executive Officer's annual total compensation to the annual total compensation of the median employee was 39:1.
 This ratio is a reasonable estimate calculated in a manner consistent with SEC rules.